-Most graduates with a master's degree in food science will likely pursue a career as a food scientist or technologist, as most of these professionals pursue advanced degrees beyond their bachelor's degree to expand their knowledge in the field.
+Many graduates with a master's degree in food science will likely enter a career as a food scientist or technologist, as a great deal of these professionals pursue advanced degrees beyond their bachelor's degree to expand their knowledge in the field.
 These scientists have extensive knowledge in chemistry and biology that they use to study the basic elements and nutritional value of various kinds of food sources.
 They may research ways to make food production safer, find new food sources and figure out ways to find contaminants in foods.
 Many work to ensure that food production complies with current regulations and meets all standards.

 As a biochemist, you will be responsible for conducting experiments and doing research on living things and the biological processes that they perform.
 In relation to agriculture, you may find a job researching ways to create new genetically modified organisms.
 These could take the form of food crops that have been genetically modified to resist a variety of environmental factors, such as certain pests, drought, extreme heat, or disease, or that have been modified to grow larger or more regular products.
-A master's degree could allow you to hold a number of entry-level positions, but a Ph.D. would be required for higher positions.
+A master's degree could allow you to hold a number of entry-level positions, but a Ph.D. would typically be required for spots in research and development.